Jobs and Opportunities

 Work Study: Mentor Local Elementary Students through America Reads Program

 If you are eligible for federal work-study aid, apply to be an after-school club mentor for Logan City or Cache County elementary schools or Logan City Parks and Recreation.
 Mentors help students with homework and plan enrichment activities.
 Positions are available during the summer as well as the school year, and you can start anytime.
 Hours are from 2:15-6 p.m. but can be flexible according to your school schedule.
 Consider applying by sending your A# and contact information to email@example.com and gain professional and classroom experience!

-The U.S. Department of Energy Building Technology Office has partnered with Oak Ridge National Laboratory to seek student input on making machine learning accessible to homeowners.
-The "What If" challenge and other challenges throughout the year will develop solutions for energy use data for individuals or large groups.
+The U.S. Department of Energy Building Technology Office has partnered with Oak Ridge National Laboratory to seek student input on identifying building malfunctions that waste energy.
+The "Stop the Squander" challenge and other challenges throughout the year will develop energy solutions for individuals or large groups.
 Ideas can be up to 1,500 words and winners will be promoted on social media and considered for future collaboration.
+Awards and paid internships will be up for grabs for challenge winners.
 Learn more about JUMP into STEM opportunities.

 Council on Undergraduate Research: Presentation Opportunities

 Looking for somewhere to present your capstone, contract research, or another project?
 The Council on Undergraduate Research website lists presentation opportunities such as forums, conferences, and other events that students can apply for.
 Don't forget to apply for Honors Research Funding if you're accepted to present at one of these venues!